dev4openid/k8s-info/pages/U Linux rclone.md

 	- https://rclone.org/commands/rclone_copy/     # to copy files accross but not copy identical src/dest
 	- ```bash
 	  rclone copy source:sourcepath dest:destpath

+	  #For example, if you have many files in /path/to/src but only a few of them change every day, you can copy all the files which have changed recently very efficiently like this:

 	  ```
 -
 - https://rclone.org/commands/rclone_dedupe/  # many options!